 For many reasons, 2020 was quite an event.
-Among another things, it turned out to be the year of the new car logo, with everyone from Nissan to Rolls-Royce revealing new designs – almost all of which can be described in one word: flat.
+Among other things, it turned out to be the year of the new car logo, with everyone from Nissan to Rolls-Royce revealing new designs – almost all of which can be described in one word: flat.
 But perhaps the best of the bunch was the first to be revealed, a year ago this month.

-Unveiled last March, BMW's redesigned logo is a transparent, flat reimagining of its previously metallic emblem.
+Topping our list of the best car logos on the road, BMW's redesigned logo is a transparent, flat reimagining of its previously metallic emblem.
 Gone is the classic black outer ring (now completely transparent), and the 3D and lighting effects have been removed to create a minimal new look.
 The circle design remains, as do the white and blue colours of the company's home state of Bavaria.

 We're big fans of the clear design.
 Its simplicity suggests it has been refreshed with digital in mind, but it also acknowledges the logo's 103-year heritage – a solid example of both classic and modern logo design.
 While it was met with some initial skepticism online, it soon became clear that the transparent design lends itself extremely well to both physical applications as well as digital – such as the fun reveal video above.

 Jens Thiemer, senior vice president customer and brand, said in a press release, "BMW is becoming a relationship brand," (what, like Tinder?) and the transparent logo was designed to "radiate more openness and clarity".

 BMW has since added the 2020 design to its article on the history of the logo.
 Seen in context (below), the boldness of this redesign is more obvious – the removal of the black ring appears to be the biggest change to the logo since its introduction in 1917.

 When BMW first published the article in 2019, we were particularly interested in its debunking of the common misconception that the logo itself represents a propeller.
 This stemmed from a 1929 ad (below) showing the logo in a rotating aircraft propeller to promote a new aircraft engine BMW was building.